Sundown, Queensland (Cassowary Coast Region)

+Geography

+The locality is bounded to the north and the east by the Johnstone River, to the south by See Poy and Frith Roads, and to the west by the North Coast railway line.

+The elevation ranges from 10 to 30 m above sea level.
+The land use is a mixture of growing sugarcane and rural residential housing.
+There is a network of cane tramways to transport the harvested sugarcane to the local sugar mill.

 History

 In the 1880s, boats were used transfer goods from Flying Fish Point on the coast along the Johnstone River to Innisfail and beyond.
 Melanesian men worked on these boats and Sundown is the area where they were at the end of their working day, which gave the locality its name.